 by David J. Wolters

-This website describes and derives convenient, practical algorithms for solving cubic and quartic equations that have real coefficients.
-That is, the algorithms find the roots of cubic and quartic polynomials.
+This website describes and derives convenient, practical algorithms for solving cubic and quartic equations with real coefficients.
+Additional algorithms mitigate computer round-off error in the solutions.
 The algorithms provide:

 The documents listed below present the algorithms and provide a tutorial that works out problems and reviews prerequisite mathematics needed to use and derive the algorithms.
 Click a document title to bring up the document pdf file.